jcwml/neural_zodiac/README.md

 After some testing, this model seems to work pretty well in terms of statistics, and as for the creditability of the source data; heading over to the website [astrology-zodiac-signs.com](https://www.astrology-zodiac-signs.com), each compatibility gives a long readout, so it's pretty easy to verify if you agree with the reasoning behind the rating for each compatibility.

-The only other way to have achieved an algorithm like this is to have manually computed an average, e.g., if I had a vector of 111000000000 that's aries, taurus, and gemini.
+The only other way to have achieved an algorithm like this is to have manually computed an average, e.g., if I had a vector of 111000000000 that's Aries, Taurus, and Gemini.
 I would need to write an algorithm to take these percentages from the [CSV](https://github.com/jcwml/neural_zodiac/blob/main/multihot/scraper/zodiacs.csv) and average them together:
 ```
 Input Vector: 111000000000